 Arithmetic and qualitative controls are used in the validation process, including comparison with the data of previous periods and other surveys.

 There are main validation rules implemented into VAIS toolbox.
-After validating the data, necessary corrections are made manually or automatically.
-If necessary, the data respondents are involved into data correction process.
+After validating the data, the necessary corrections are made manually or automatically.
+If needed, the data providers are involved in the data correction process.

 18.5.
 Data compilation